atuburapaler/atuburapaler.github.io/md/MWIII.md

 Something about bots, i'll test it later.
 - `cg_drawdevoverlays`
 This will show/hide developer info in an overlay (0-1)
+- `lui_enable_gun_effect_preview_firing_range`
+This defines if the weapon preview from the firing range will display or not a tracers preview window like in bundle menus (0-1)
+- `r_globalSnow 1`
+Experimental, this will render snow textures on the whole game, can affect all kind of maps.

 ## Inventories
 - `setJupiterPrivateLoadout loadouts 0 name`